Parasocial interaction: Identity formation

-The primary effect is that of learning: consistent with Bandura's (1986) social cognitive theory, much evidence shows that children learn from positive and negative televised role models, and acquire norms and standards for conduct through media outlets such as television and video games.
+The primary effect is that of learning: consistent with Bandura's (1986) social cognitive theory, much evidence shows that children learn from positive and negative televised role models and acquire norms and standards for conduct through media outlets such as television and video games.
 This is supported by a study by Cynthia Hoffner with children aged 7–12, which showed that the gender of children's favorite televised characters was strongly correlated to the gender of the children.
-Furthermore, the research showed "wishful identification" with parasocial relationships, namely, that boys preferred intelligence, while girls preferred attractiveness when picking favorite characters.
-These alternatives are both enhanced and mitigated by their separation from reality.
-Parasocial interactions are particularly appealing to adolescents in the throes of identity formation and increasing autonomy from parents because these relationships provide idealized figures with whom the adolescent can envision total acceptance.
+The research showed "wishful identification" with parasocial relationships, namely, that boys preferred intelligence, while girls preferred attractiveness when picking favorite characters.
+This particular gender correlation between children and their preferred role models is both enhanced and mitigated by their separation from reality.

 The lack of actual contact with these idealized figures can offer positive social interactions without risk of rejection or consequent feelings of unworthiness.
 One cannot know everything about a media figure or icon, allowing adolescents to attach fantasized attributes onto these figures in order to meet their own specific wants or needs.
 On the other hand, entities far removed from reality tend to be less influential on children.

 A study by Rosaen and Dibble examined correlation between realism of favorite television character and strength of parasocial relationships.
 Results showed a positive correlation between social realism (how realistic the character is) and strength of parasocial relationships.
 Results also show age-related differences among children.
 Older children tended to prefer more realistic characters, while younger children generally had more powerful parasocial relationships with any character.
-Age, however, did not impact the correlation between social realism and strength of parasocial interaction, which suggests that more real characters are grounds for more powerful parasocial relationships in children of all ages.
+Age did not impact the correlation between social realism and strength of parasocial interaction, which suggests that more real characters are grounds for more powerful parasocial relationships in children of all ages.